-- Republican or Democrat: 50 signatures or 1% of the vote for their party's gubernatorial candidate in their legislative district in the 2014 election, whichever is less. - Independent: Signatures equal to 1% of the total vote for governor in 2014 in their legislative district. - Constitution Party: Five (5) signatures. - Libertarian Party: Five (5) signatures. - New Political Party: Five (5) signatures. - If a county uses vote centers and does not print ballots by precinct, signature requirements for both partisan and independent candidates: 50 signatures
+- Republican or Democrat: 50 signatures or 1% of the vote for their party's gubernatorial candidate in their legislative district in the 2018 election, whichever is less. - Independent: Signatures equal to 1% of the total vote for governor in 2018 in their legislative district. - Libertarian Party: Signatures equal to 1% of the total vote for that statewide candidate in 2018 in their legislative district. - New Political Party: Five (5) signatures.

+If a county uses vote centers and does not print ballots by precinct, signature requirements for both partisan and independent candidates: 50 signatures